SylvainDe/letscode/README.md

  * `letscode.py hello.py -a run` runs the hello world with the relevant Python interpreter

 Actions can be combined:
- * `letscode.py hello.cpp -a compile -a run` compiles the helo world and runs the corresponding code
+ * `letscode.py hello.cpp -a compile -a run` compiles the hello world and runs the corresponding code

 **Other actions**